LoyolaChicagoCode/clickcounter-android-kotlin/README.md

     $ gradle --info unitTest

-You can view the resulting test reports in HTML by pointing your browser to
+You can view the resulting test reports in HTML by opening this file in your browser:

     ClickCounter/build/reports/tests/index.html